PaLora16/BlobViewer/docs/readme.md

 ## Solution

 This is an example of Flask, Tortoise ORM and Marshmallow validation.
 App requests TestApi for a blog fiction articles.
 There is a Flask and CLI part.
+Used pure MVC design pattern,

 ### BL logic Flask